Han-Wang-RSLab/ADD-Net/README.md

-# ADD-Net: An Improved RT-DETR Framework via Knowledge Distillation for UAV Small Target Detection
+# ADD-Net: An Improved RT-DETR Framework via Knowledge Distillation for UAV SmallTarget Detection

 By Han Wang, Yiqing Li, and Wen Zhou